McGruder’s late 3 helps Clippers edge Trail Blazers 122-117

 “We had our chances,” Portland coach Terry Stotts said.
 “Give the Clippers credit.
 They had a bunch of young guys running around. … We didn’t make the plays.
 I mean point blank last two minutes we didn’t make the plays at either end to win a game.”

 George finished with 21 points.
-Landry Shamet scored 19, Reggie Jackson added 17 and Marcus Morris Sr. had 15.
-JaMychal Green scored 13 points, and Lou Williams finished with 12.
+Landry Shamet scored 19, Reggie Jackson added 17, Marcus Morris Sr. 15, JaMychal Green 13 and Lou Williams 12.

 CJ McCollum led Portland with 29 points, hitting 6 of 13 3s.
 Gary Trent Jr. also made six 3s and finished with 22 points.
 Damian Lillard had 22, Carmelo Anthony added 21 and Jusuf Nurkic had 10 points and 13 rebounds.